-The Group has lease contracts for various items of leasehold buildings and machinery and other equipment used in its operations.
-Leases of leasehold buildings generally have lease terms between 2 and 10 years.
+The Group has lease contracts for various items of leasehold buildings used in its operations.
+Leases of leasehold buildings generally have lease terms between 3 and 10 (2 and 10) years.
 Machinery and other equipment generally have lease terms of 12 months or less.
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.